Find Trade Colleges

 Troy, AL

 Troy University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the town of Troy, TROY is a public school with a large student population.
+Located in the remote town of Troy, TROY is a public college with a large student population.

 Read More…